lscientific/gGoM/README.md

 # Supplementary Codes to paper ``Generalized Grade-of-Membership Estimation for High-dimensional Locally Dependent Data''

 ## Utility files
-- `gom.R` includes the proposed method
+- `gom.R` includes the proposed method, with the pruning step and SPA
 - `gibbs_util.R` includes the Gibbs sampling utility functions for simulation I

 ## Simulation experiments